T. Jörgensmann Quartet

 Damien Jurado is a Posies associate who would, in a fair and reasonable world, be a household name.
 However, we live in an unfair and unreasonable world, where shysters like, oh God, I can't even remember their horrible names (although Daniel Powter springs to mind), become famous and sell loads of records, while genuine artists struggle.
 You could say, "But isn't that always the way?", but genuine talent sometimes shines through.
 Maybe that was in the past.
 Anyway, Rehearsals for Departure is Jurado's second album, full of wonderfully mournful vignettes like opener Ohio, Eyes For Windows or the title track; even on the rare occasions when it picks up the pace, it still sounds sad.

 The Posies' Ken Stringfellow plays Mellotron (presumably his own band's rare MkV), with flutes on Letters & Drawings and a few notes on Saturday, although the strings on Love The Same are real.
 So; a worthwhile effort from someone struggling for recognition.
-You're unlikely to buy this for its Mellotron content, but do him and yourself a favour and buy this album.
+You're unlikely to purchase this for its Mellotron content, but do him and yourself a favour and buy this album.

 See: Samples etc. | Posies